EhyMaik97/FlippingReporter/README.md

 - models.py: Defines the data models for Channel, Category, Purchase, and Sale.
 - admin.py: Customizes the admin interface for better data management.
-- management/commands/import_data.py: Implements the import command for reading data from Excel files.
 - templates/: Contains HTML templates for the admin interface and statistics page.
 - views.py: Implements the views for rendering statistics.